From a Walton County student:

 “I was struggling academically and socially before attending private school.
-“Before my current school, I was at a homeschool co-op which I would attend only once a week.
+Before my current school, I was at a homeschool co-op which I would attend only once a week.
 It was hard to stay on track and learn when I felt I didn’t have the everyday support or help from the teachers.
 Before that, I was at a public school with large classes and felt like I was just a number with all of the students.

-“Attending a small private school has been great because I have smaller classes with teachers who actually know me and are always able to help me and create a better learning environment.
-My confidence in who I am as a student has gotten better because I am actually learning and applying myself in my classes and making good grades.”
+Attending a small private school has been great because I have smaller classes with teachers who actually know me and are always able to help me and create a better learning environment.
+My confidence in who I am as a student has gotten better because I am actually learning and applying myself in my classes and making good grades.

-Madi loves serving as part of earning her LTS scholarship, and has served at her church for years.
-“I help create the crafts and projects that kids do to help learn their lesson on Sundays.
-I also teach a small group of middle school youth girls every week about the Bible and help them grow in their faith.”
+I love serving as part of earning my LTS scholarship.
+I’ve served at my church for years.
+I help create the crafts and projects that kids do to help learn their lesson on Sundays.
+I also teach a small group of middle school youth girls every week about the Bible and help them grow in their faith.

-Madi says being able to attend private school has been life-changing.
-“My current school is having a great impact on my current grades and education.
+Being able to attend private school has been life-changing.
+My current school is having a great impact on my current grades and education.
 Before attending a private school, I wasn’t sure I could even finish high school, let alone go to college.
 Now, I’m looking forward to graduating with good grades and going to college.
 I am excited to go to school everyday.”
-Madi was recently recognized for having the highest History average in her class!
-Congratulations, Madi!